opfab/operatorfabric-core/services/core/thirds/README.md

 ```

 ### Third Party bundle

 Bundle files are uploaded to service to declare Third Party Business
 Module resources.
-These bundle are tar.gz archives enclosing resource
+These bundle are `tar.gz` archives enclosing resource
 files and a configuration file.

-Bundle is composed of one subdirectory per resources, when resource is
+Bundle is composed of one subdirectory per resource.
+When the resource is
-internationalized (template, i18n, media) , this subdirectory itself has
+internationalized (template, i18n, media) , those subdirectories themselves need to have
-one subdirectory per supported languages
+one subdirectory per supported language.

 #### layout